lightbend/kalix-javascript-sdk/samples/ts/ts-replicated-entity-shopping-cart/README.md

-You will need to update the `config.dockerImage` property in the `package.json` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html) for more information on how to make your docker image available to Akka Serverless.
+You will need to update the `config.dockerImage` property in the `package.json` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html) for more information on how to make your docker image available to Kalix.

-Finally you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+Finally you can or use the [Kalix Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
 When using `npm run deploy`, npm will also conveniently package and publish your docker image prior to deployment.